adnanmc/BE-Data-Seed/readme.txt

 3:
 If targeting the whole plot, open command line and run 'python req.py'.
 It will take 90 min to finish.
 If ignoring tail listed in config.json, open command line and run 'python req_ignore_tail.py'.
-It will take 90 min to finish.
+It will take 3 hour (plus 30 min wait for flight domain update) to finish.

 4:
 Login to Movement Control see if any flight got missed.
 If missed fill out OUT OFF ON IN for those flights manually.